AY2122S1-CS2103T-W15-3/tp/docs/UserGuide.md

 #### Clearing all contacts: `cclear`

-You have completed your summer internship and you want to remove all the contacts from the internship.
+You have completed your summer internship and you wish to remove all the contacts from the internship.
 You can use `clear` to remove all the contacts from your internship.

 **Format:** `cclear`